WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/Troubleshooting/index.md

 At the moment we do not have a solution with this and would welcome any contribution / assistance with this problem.

-## My Application.exe Does Not Run
+## My Application does not run

-At the moment, the default application executed by Meadow is _App.exe_.
+At the moment, the default application executed by Meadow is _App.dll_.

-If your application does not execute, please check your project settings and if necessary change your assembly name to _App.exe_ and redeploy your application.
+If your application does not execute, please check your project settings and if necessary change your assembly name to _App.dll_ and redeploy your application.

 ## Diagnosing Issues Using Meadow CLI